uajqq/weewx-belchertown-new/README.md

 ## A Note About Date and Time Formatting in Your Locale

-In version 0.9 of the skin I decided to move most of the date and time formats to [moment.js](https://momentjs.com/docs/#/parsing/string-format/) using JavaScript.
-[You can read my thoughts, comments and commits here.](https://github.com/poblabs/weewx-belchertown/issues/56) I feel that moment.js formats the date and time a lot more elegantly than Python.
-There are so many areas in this skin that use date and time that I've made the decision to let moment.js format these automatically based on your server's locale and timezone.
+In version 0.9 of the skin most of the date and time formats were moved to [moment.js](https://momentjs.com/docs/#/parsing/string-format/) using JavaScript.
+[You can read my thoughts, comments and commits here.](https://github.com/poblabs/weewx-belchertown/issues/56) There are so many areas in this skin that use date and time that I've made the decision to let moment.js format these automatically based on your server's locale and timezone.

 You can modify the moment.js string formats using the skin.conf Labels section and look for the moment.js section beneath.
 For a list of all string formats that moment.js can use, check https://momentjs.com/docs/#/parsing/string-format/